breakthebot/BreakTheMod/README.md

   * Nearby: Shows all the nearby players (legal).
   * OnlineStaff: Shows online staff.
   * Townless: Shows all the online townless players.

-### Widgets:
-  * NearbyPlayers: A widget version of the nearby command.
-  * NearbyTowns: Displays the 3 closest towns  in a 500 block range.
-  * MiningWidget: Displays how much gold you have mined in this trip.

 ### Features:
   * AutoHUD: Enables the hud of choice of the user.